danwing/cidfi/draft-wing-cidfi.md

 {{?RFC7839}}.

-## Client Authorizes CIDFI Network Elements {#client-authorizes}
+## Client Authorizes CIDFI-aware Network Elements {#client-authorizes}

 The response from the previous step in {{discovery}} will contain one or more CNEs.

 The client authorizes each of the CNEs using a local policy.
-This policy is implementation specific.
+This policy is implementation-specific.
 An implementation example might have the users authorize their ISP's CIDFI server (e.g., allow "cidfi.example.net" if a user's ISP is configured with "example.net").
 Similarly, if none of the CNEs are recognized by the client, the client